-For those systems expected to be in the fleet by 2000 • AEGIS, RACER, VLS and CPS -- effects on maintenance and support requirements are discussed.
+For those systems expected to be in the lleet, effects on maintenance and support requirements are discussed.

-The "floating SIMA" concept, an alternative to ADR, would install the repair capabilities of a SIMA on a non selfpropelled platform.
+The "floating SIMA" concept, an alternative to ADA. would install the repair capabilities of a SIMA on a non selfpropelled platform.
 The positive and negative impacts of this design are also presented.
-A description of the SIMA at Long Beach, California is appended.
+A description of the SIMA at Long Beach.
+California is appended.